Sinthiya1/Team-Profile-Generator/README.md

 - [Test](#test)
 - [Questions](#questions)

+## User Story

+As a manager a user want to generate a webpage that displays my team's basic info so that a user have quick access to their emails and GitHub profiles.

 ## Usage

 If you run this application in the terminal it use inquirer package.
 By using the terminal you will answer a series of questions that generates the README file for any application based on the inputs.